paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-We pass in a language flag that is the result of calling the getLanguage function...
+We pass in a language flag that contains the result of calling the getLanguage function...

 ---